-Note: As you assess your four personal archetypes (spiritual, thinking, feeling, sabotaging) remember that the same archetype cannot be assigned to two levels of self simultaneously.
+Keep in mind that the same archetype cannot be assigned to two levels of self simultaneously.
 You cannot, for instance, have a dominant Boychild archetype in the superconscious and a dominant Boychild archetype in the subconscious.
 If you intuit that you have a conscious Boychild and a subconscious Mother archetype, your superconscious and unconscious dominant archetypes would have to be Girlchild and Father, or vice versa.

-3. Finish by identifying your socialization archetype.
+3. Finish by identifying your family myth archetype.

-Your socialization archetype describes your family myth-the social training you inherited.
+Your family myth archetype describes the social training you inherited.
 It needs to fit your family as well as yourself.